Science, Art, Litt, Science based Art & Science Communication

 --

 Einstein had a poor family life.
-He often complained to collegues, who had a stable family and a long marriage, about this missing part of life.
+He often complained to colleagues, who had a stable family and a long marriage, about this missing part of life.
 The only relationships he had were with members of his own family, but he didn’t get along with his eldest son.
 Einstein wasn’t good in languages and expressed himself only very good in the German language.
 He was a good violin player but bad in visual arts such as drawing.
 He wasn’t fit enough for military service and had flat feet.
 For today’s standards, he smoked too much (but never drank any alcohol).
 He wasn’t a good teacher (only three students turned up for his class on thermodynamics) nor did he have any PhD students.
 But, in physics he was a true genius, comparable to none.

 --